SamanthaBarfoot/food-incentive-analysis/README.md

-# Paper Title
-work in progress
+# Gender, Age, and Peer Influence in Food Incentive
 ## Abstract
 work in progress